Intercoin/NonFungibleTokenContract/README.md

 <b>d.</b> finally user2 can buy token by calling method `buy` or `buyWithTokens`.
 In our cases he should to make payable transaction `buy` with value 1ETH (see point b).
 If commissions for author and price for old owner are enough, user2 will become a new owner of this token.
-Token are automatically removed from sale.
+Token are automatically removed from sale. if nft put in to auction sale then calling method `buy` or `buyWithTokens` we just increase bid. and bid from previous user will refund back